kimaniMbatiaMoringa/Week-1-Code-Challenge/README.md

 # Project Setup guide

+1. Open the folder of the project
-1. Open each of the challenges in VSCode and start them using Node.js via the  console command:
+1. Launch each of the challenges using Node.js via the  console command:

 node [challenge-name] e.g "node challenge-1.js"